yiqing0930/Software-Development-Project/README.md

 SwapMe Application

-1. Open and run the swapme.sql in MySQL Database
+Take note to Open and run the swapme.sql in MySQL Database first